DorTeri/Leaderboard-System/Design.md

 - **Partial index `(score > 0)`** — Excludes inactive users (score 0).
 If 70% of 10M users never scored, this index is 70% smaller and faster for any fallback queries.
 - **BIGSERIAL PK** — Auto-incrementing 64-bit ID supports well beyond 10M users and maps directly to the ZSET member encoding.

-### Partitioning

-**Not used** for the global leaderboard.
-A global ranking requires data from all partitions — queries must merge across partitions, eliminating pruning benefits.
-Score-based range partitioning would also require cross-partition row movement on every score update (implemented as DELETE + INSERT), which is prohibitively expensive.

-**When it would help:** Time-windowed or seasonal leaderboards, where each season/week/region has its own partition and its own Redis ZSET key (e.g., `leaderboard:season:1:zset`).
-Queries for a single season prune to one partition.

 ## API Endpoints

 | Method | Endpoint | Postgres | Redis |